 8400 Main Street N. Richland Hills, TX 76182 Jason Turner, Principal Mark Bird, Campus Coord.
-817-547-5000 6108 Broadway Ave • Haltom City, Texas 76117-4296 • 817-547-5820 • Fax 817-547-5541 • www.birdvilleschools.net
+817-547-5000

 This handbook is designed to serve as a guideline for the Birdville ISD Coaches.
 We hope that it will help you throughout the school year and the season that pertains to your coaching position.
-Please call the Athletic Office at any time if you have a question or concern (817-547-5820).
+Please call the Athletic Office at any time if you have a question or concern (817-547- 5820).